yodrew/darkroomretreat/manuscript/air.md

 It would be nice to have cheap, quiet fans for this: large, low RPM [____homemade centrifugal fans____](http://gingerybookstore.com/product36.html) with DC motors _outside_ the airstream in a separate, soundproofed case.
 In late 2016, I prototyped a 50cm diameter fan from wood, cardboard, paper, and steel (photos upon request).
 The AC motor I salvaged from a discarded fan taught me the hard way about AC hum.
 The rubber inner tube motor mount and foam driveshaft did not fully decouple and dampen it.
 And air friction in the fan across the blades caused a surprising amount of noise.
 Each airstream would require a silencer.
 But this design ought to totally eliminate fan noise while producing high volume.
 The fan's parts could be metal or plastic and lasercut according to an open-source, electronic plan file.

+### purity {#purity}

+In some cases, an air purifier becomes necessary.
+If your house is near a factory, busy roads, in a smoggy city, or near a smelly restaurant or neighbor, get one.
+The main types I have heard of are HEPA filtering, ionizing, and ozonating purifiers.
+I have never used one and it requires more research, but it could be integrated with your ventilation system.
+For example, I have seen ionizing units small enough to fit inside the silencer.
+If air quality at your home is bad enough, consider moving.
+There's lots of space left in the countryside and it doesn't have to be costly or complicated.

 ~~

-That's it for ventilation, silence, power, and heat.
+That's it for ventilation, silence, power, heat, and purification.
 On to lightproofing doors and windows.